StanBurton/CV/README.md

 ## Summary of Qualifications

-> I want to start a career as a Junior Front End developer and eventually grow to senior.
-Confident knowledge of HTML, CSS, JavaScript, React.
+> Сonfident knowledge of HTML, CSS, JavaScript, React.
 Graduated from Rsschool and MyFreedom Front End / React development courses.
 I also have a lot of experience in the design and production of audio and video.
 I study quickly and easily, I work well in a team.

 ## Technical Skills